'Motivated' McIlroy headlines loaded WGC field in Shanghai

 "I want to get as many world ranking points as I possibly can and try to close that gap on number one," he said at Sheshan International Golf Club.

 "So you know, pretty motivated coming into the week."

 - 'Strong finish' -

-That motivation might have been juiced by Koepka, who this month dismissed the notion of a burgeoning rivalry by pointing out that McIlroy hadn't won a Major in five years.
+That motivation might have been juiced by Koepka, who this month dismissed the notion of a burgeoning rivalry with McIlroy by pointing out that the Northern Irishman hadn't won a Major in five years.

 McIlroy, who last sat on golf's pinnacle four years ago, subsequently played down the comments, saying that Koepka had a point, and that the two were "good friends".

-McIlroy burst into golf's top ranks with four Majors before the age of 25, but a succession of younger stars eclipsed him.
+The Northern Irishman had staked his claim to be among the world's best with four Majors before the age of 25, until younger stars eclipsed him.